 - Steam = singaw

-Try: “May ulang at sugpo sa restaurant.”
+Try saying: “May ulang at sugpo sa restaurant.”
 (There are lobster and large prawns at the restaurant.)

 FAQ About Ulang in Tagalog

-What is the Tagalog word for lobster?
 Ulang is the standard term for both spiny and clawed lobsters.

-How do you pronounce ulang?
 OO-lahng (stress on the first syllable).

-What’s the difference between ulang and banagan?
 Ulang is the general Tagalog term; banagan is more common in Visayan regions for spiny lobsters.

-How to cook ulang without overcooking?
-Steam or boil 8–12 minutes (depending on size), or grill split-side down for 5–7 minutes—meat should be opaque and firm.
+Steam or boil 8–12 minutes, or grill split-side down for 5–7 minutes—meat should be opaque and firm.

-Why is ulang so expensive?
-Slow growth, limited wild supply, high demand for live or fresh, and premium status make it a luxury item.
+Slow growth, limited wild supply, and high demand for fresh lobsters make it a luxury item.

-Conclusion: Celebrate “Ulang” and Elevate Your Tagalog Seafood Vocabulary
+Conclusion: Celebrate Ulang and Your Vocabulary